AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Using your insurance company’s mobile app

 4. When you speak to your insurance company, don’t apologize or claim that you have no injuries.
-Do not editorialize or offer any details it doesn’t request.7
+Do not offer up details that are not requested.7

 Recap